Immalakhovskii/yamdb_docker/README.md

 # create and activate Docker containers
 docker-compose up -d --build

-# create superuser in case you want immediate access to admin site
+# create superuser in case you need access to admin site
 docker-compose exec web python manage.py createsuperuser
 ```
 Now admin site of the project available at http://localhost/admin/, API requests also can be performed by address starting with http://localhost/api/v1/ (see full list of available requests in ReDoc documentation)